clarkemw/script.moonlight-embedded-launcher/README.md

 ![Gamestream host pop-up](readme_files/gamestream_prompt.png)
 Visit `Configure/Pair` in the GUI if you ever need to register a new Gamestream host.

 6. Launch moonlight-embedded from within Kodi and enjoy your game streaming experience.
 Select `Play Game` and follow the prompts to play any game registered with gamestream.
-Select `Configure` to pair with a new host, update the Docker container or adjust settings (resolution, framerate and bitrate).
+Select `Configure` to pair with a new host, update the Docker container or adjust settings (resolution, framerate, bitrate, custom IPs, custom moonlight flags etc).
 ```
 Kodi/Add-ons/Game add-ons/Moonlight Embedded Launcher
 ```